top of page

 IMG_20230325_134208688_edited.jpg

-★ Any care tips?
+★ Any care tips for the dolls?

 Never clean the clay parts with water/moisture, only dust off with a dry soft brush.